RohanRamani2705/AI-Chat-Application/README.md

 If the user types "bye", the response is "Goodbye!"
 This functionality can be replaced or enhanced by integrating real NLP models or APIs like OpenAI's GPT or any other conversational AI model.

-🏗️ How to Expand the NLP:
+Expanding the NLP:
 To use a more advanced NLP model, you can:

 Replace the simple NLP logic in processNLP with API calls to an external service (e.g., OpenAI).
 Integrate a third-party NLP library like spaCy or NLTK in C++.
 Add more complex responses, such as handling commands, storing conversation history, or integrating more sophisticated language understanding features.

-🔧 Key Functions and Files Explained
+Key Functions and Files Explained

 server.cpp (Main Server Logic)